bevyengine/bevy/CODE_OF_CONDUCT.md

 These are the policies for upholding [our community’s standards of conduct](#our-standards).
 If you feel that a thread needs moderation, please contact the maintainers.

 1. Remarks that violate the community standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
-(Cursing is allowed, but never targeting another user, and never in a hateful manner).
 2. Remarks that maintainers find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 3. Maintainers will first respond to such remarks with a warning.
 4. If the warning is unheeded, the user will be “kicked,” i.e., kicked out of the communication channel to cool off.